 Any voter who cannot physically access a Vote Center has the option to request curbside voting.
-Voters can either call the Vote Center at the number on the call-box at the Vote Center, or have a passenger or friend enter the Vote Center and make the request.
-Vote Center staff will bring a replacement ballot to their vehicle, along with voting materials and a curbside roster for obtaining the voter's signature.
-To request curbside voting at the ROV, voters may contact the ROV at rov-info@sonoma-county.org or calling (707) 565-6800.
-The ROV office, located at 435 Fiscal Drive, in Santa Rosa, will have an accessible ballot marking device available for use beginning 29 days before Election Day, as well as curbside voting options.
+Voters can either call the Vote Center at the number on the call box at the Vote Center, or have another person who is with them enter the Vote Center and make the request.
+Vote Center staff will bring a ballot to their vehicle, along with voting materials and a curbside roster for obtaining the voter's signature.
+To request curbside voting at the ROV Office, voters may contact the ROV Office at rov-info@sonoma-county.org or (707) 565-6800.
+The ROV Office, located at 435 Fiscal Drive, in Santa Rosa, will have an accessible ballot marking device available for use beginning 29 days before Election Day, as well as curbside voting options.